lebogan/snob/README_UBUNTU.md

 error about not finding libpcre.so.1.
 After some head scratching, this is what I came up with.

+See notes below for other deb distros I tried.

 ## Installation
 First you need to install crystal and rebuild the executable.
 Then install and configure net-snmp.